You can type PL or go to right-click / Customise: / Cycle Peak Lables to cycle through four different peak label display options:

 Filled line widths: these are drawn as filled ellipses if the line width has been determined or flower/star-style ellipses if the line width is unknown.

-Again, your preferred default peak symbol can be set in Project / Preferences (or type Ctrl/Cmd ,) in the Spectrum tab under Symbols.
+Again, your preferred default peak symbol can be set in File / Preferences (or type Ctrl/Cmd ,) in the Peaks tab under Peak Symbols.
 You can also set your default symbol size and thickness here.

-An alternative way to set peak labels and symbols is to click on the gear icon of a display module and then select the options desired, including symbol size and thickness.
-Note, therefore, that these features are properties of the display rather than of an individual peak list.
+An alternative way to set peak labels and symbols is to click on the gear icon of a Spectrum Display module and then select the options desired, including symbol size and thickness.
+Note that these features are properties of that Spectrum Display rather than of an individual peak list.

 Peaks can be hidden/shown by right-clicking on a spectrum button in the Spectrum toolbar.
 Under Peak Lists you can show/hide the peaks belonging to one or all of the peak lists associated with that spectrum.